 This section presents three simple methods for immunizing public key cryptosystems against chosen ciphertext attacks.
-The nature of the three immunization methods is the same-they all immunize a public key cryptosystem by appending to each ciphertext a tag that is correlated to the message to be enciphered.
+The nature of the three immunization methods is the same - they all immunize a public key cryptosystem by appending to each ciphertext a tag that is correlated to the message to be enciphered.
 This is also the main technical difference between our proposals and Damgård's schemes.
 The three methods differ in the ways in which tags are generated.
-In the first method, tags are generated by the use of a oneway hash function; in the second method by the use of a function chosen from a universal class of hash functions; and in the third method by the use of a digital signature scheme.
+In the first method tags are generated by the use of a one-way hash function, in the second method by the use of a function chosen from a universal class of hash functions, and in the third method by the use of a digital signature scheme.
 The second immunization method is superior to the other two immunization methods in that no one-way hash functions are needed.
 This property is particularly attractive given the current state of research, whereby many one-way hash functions exist, few are efficient, and even fewer are provably secure.

 We will illustrate our immunization methods with cryptosystems based on the Diffie-Hellman/ElGamal public key scheme.
-In Section VI, applications of the immunization methods to cryptosystems based on other intractable problems will be discussed.
-Denote by G the cryptographically strong pseudorandom string generator based on the difficulty of computing discrete logarithms in finite fields [17]-[19].
+In Section 6, applications of the immunization methods to cryptosystems based on other intractable problems will be discussed.
+Denote by G the cryptographically strong pseudo-random string generator based on the difficulty of computing discrete logarithms in finite fields [17, 18, 19].
 G stretches an n-bit input string into an output string whose length can be an arbitrary polynomial in n.
 This generator produces $O(\log n)$ bits output at each exponentiation.
-In the authors' opinion, for practical applications, the generator could produce more than 3n/4 bits at each exponentiation, without sacrificing security.
-Recently, Micali and Schnorr discovered a very efficient pseudorandom string generator based on polynomials in the finite field GF(p) (see Section 4 of [20]).
-The generator can produce, for example, n/2 bits with 1.25 multiplications in GF(p).
-The efficiency of our
+In the authors' opinion, for practical applications the generator could produce more than $\frac{3n}{4}$ bits at each exponentiation, without sacrificing security.
+Recently Micali and Schnorr discovered a very efficient pseudo-random string generator based on polynomials in the finite field GF(p) (see Section 4 of [20]).
+The generator can

-&lt;sup>1One might argue that since at least half bits in the original ciphertext c remain untouched in the modified ciphertext c', adding a checking step to the deciphering algorithms would effectively thwart the attack.
+3One might argue that since at least half bits in the original ciphertext c remain untouched in the modified ciphertext c', adding a checking step to the deciphering algorithms would effectively thwart the attack.
 This countermeasure, however, does not work in general, as the deciphering algorithms may not know c.
 Even if the deciphering algorithms have a list of ciphertexts containing c, a more sophisticated attacker might still succeed in extracting m by generating c' in such a way that it passes the checking step.

-cryptosystems to be described below can be further improved if Micali and Schnorr's pseudorandom string generator is employed.
+produce, for example, $\frac{n}{2}$ bits with 1.25 multiplications in GF(p).
+The efficiency of our cryptosystems to be described below can be further improved if Micali and Schnorr's pseudo-random string generator is employed.

-User Alice's secret key is an element $x_A$ chosen randomly from [1, p-1], and her public key is $y_A = g^{x_A}$ .
-It is assumed that all messages to be enciphered are chosen from the set $\Sigma^P$ , where P = P(n) is an arbitrary polynomial with $P(n) \ge n$ .
+A user Alice's secret key is an element x_A chosen randomly from [1, p - 1], and her public key is $y_A = g^{x_A}$.
+It is assumed that all messages to be enciphered are chosen from the set Σ^P , where P = P(n) is an arbitrary polynomial with $P(n) \ge n$.
 Padding can be applied to messages whose lengths are less than n bits.
 In addition, let $\ell = \ell(n)$ be a polynomial which specifies the length of tags.
-It is recommended that $\ell$ should be at least 64 for the sake of security.
+It is recommended that l should be at least 64 for the sake of security.

-A. Immunizing with One-Way Hash Functions
+4.1 Immunizing with One-Way Hash Functions

-Assume that h is a one-way hash function compressing input strings into $\ell$ -bit output strings.
-User Bob can use the following enciphering algorithm to send in secret a P-bit message m to Alice.
+Assume that h is a one-way hash function compressing input strings into l -bit output strings.
+A user Bob can use the following enciphering algorithm to send in secret a P-bit message m to Alice.

-Algorithm 1: $$E{owh}(y_A, p, g, m)$$
+Algorithm 1 $E{owh}(y_A, p, g, m)$